This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

-Listed below you will find information about my publications as well as abstracts of my current working papers.
-A downloadable version of my complete curriculum vitae is also available in Adobe Acrobat format.
-If you have any questions about my work, please contact me at tpollock@psu.edu.
+This is a complete listing of my publications..
+A downloadable version of my curriculum vitae is also available in PDF format.
+If you have any questions about my work, please contact me.
 Thank you for your interest.

 Refereed Publications